andrewortman/workqueue/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/andrewortman/workqueue)](https://goreportcard.com/report/github.com/andrewortman/workqueue)
 [![Release](https://img.shields.io/github/v/release/andrewortman/workqueue.svg?style=flat-square)](https://github.com/andrewortman/workqueue/releases/latest)

 **workqueue** is a high-performance task queue for Go applications.
-It provides powerful features like task expiration, delayed execution, and prioritization, all without external dependencies.
-The current implementation is in-memory, ensuring low latency and high throughput for demanding workloads.
+It provides powerful features like task expiration, delayed execution, deduplication by key, and prioritization, all without external dependencies.
+The current implementation is in-memory, ensuring low latency and high throughput for any workload.
 It was designed as a [crawl frontier](https://en.wikipedia.org/wiki/Crawl_frontier).

 ## Features

-- **Fast Processing**: All operations are performed efficiently, providing extremely fast task processing.
+- **Fast Processing**: All operations (put, update, take, insert, expiration, delay) are all done in either `O(n*log(n))` time or better using several priority queues to maintain state.
 - **Task Expiration**: Set an expiration time for items to ensure they are processed within a specific timeframe.
 Expired items are automatically removed.
 - **Delayed Execution**: Schedule items to become available for processing only after a certain delay.
 - **Prioritization**: Assign priorities to items to control the order of execution.
 Higher priority items are processed first.